syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 ## Grid layout support

 By default, the data form arranges one data field per row.
 It is possible to have more than one data fields per row by setting the [ColumnCount] property which provides grid like layout for the data form.
-The order of data form field can also be changed in a row using [ItemsOrderInRow]
+The column order of data form field in a row can also be changed using [ItemsOrderInRow].

 {% tabs %}
-{% highlight xaml %}
+{% highlight XAML %}
 <ContentPage
 ...
              xmlns:dataForm="clr-namespace:Syncfusion.Maui.DataForm;assembly=Syncfusion.Maui.DataForm">